Loading...

 Stay Hydrated

 Drink plenty of water before, during, and after consuming vodka.
-Staying hydrated can help your body process alcohol more effectively.
+Staying hydrated can aid in efficient metabolism and help the body process alcohol more effectively.

 Monitor Portion Sizes